Ferrite-FEM/Ferrite.jl/docs/src/topics/reference_shapes.md

 | `Volume` | 3-dimensional entity enclosed by faces. |

 Note that a `Node` in Ferrite is not the same as a `Vertex`.
-Vertices denote endpoints of edges, while nodes may also be be located in the middle of edges (e.g. for a `QuadraticLine` cell).
+Vertices denote endpoints of edges, while nodes may also be located in the middle of edges (e.g. for a `QuadraticLine` cell).

 To write dimensionally independent code, Ferrite also denotes entities by their